TamasPalfi/User-stories/README.md

 Tony loves using *Members Only*, and as a popular social media figure, he has the designation as an Idol.
 Due to this, he has all the privileges of a Member [SEE# 6-24].
 Addtionally, he has access to unlimited invitations and unlimited invitation codes.
 Notably, he also has unlimited *Members Only* points.

 ### 29. Idol Invites a New Member
-Tony, an idol, wants to contribute to the web site’s overall member base count by inviting new members to the site.
-He does this to increase the web traffic to Member’s Only and increase his own revenue.
+Tony, an Idol, wants to contribute to the web sites overall Member base count by inviting new members to the site.
+He does this to increase the web traffic to *Members Only* and increase his own revenue.
 As a Member, he may send an invitation via email [SEE# 12].
 The alternate mode of invitation is via invitation code.
 Tony may receive invitation codes by selecting "Invitation Code Generation", which will generate a new random invitation code that is valid for 30 days.
 - Non-functional Aspects
    - Web Server receives request to send a new invitation link
    - Node.js backend processes request and sends an automated email with link